DanielSOhara27/Emergence-of-the-Cloud/Readme.md

 The project provides a Gradle wrapper (gradlew).
 The Gradle wrapper will download and install the appropriate Gradle version when a command is first executed.

-To build the application, run the following Gradle command -
+To build the application, run the following Gradle command at the top level image gallery directory -

     gradlew build

+If you are on a Linux environment and receive "bash: ./gradlew: Permission denied" error, you will have to add execute permissions via -

+    chmod a+x gradlew

 The build command will create an executable JAR file that will be found in "application/build/libs".